What we do

 Funding and Partnerships

-The scientists at Global Cognition have been awarded research funding from a variety of U.S. government agencies, such as DLNSEO, NSF, ONR, and IARPA.
+The scientists at Global Cognition have been awarded research funding from a variety of U.S. government agencies, such as AFRL, ARL, DLNSEO, NSF, ONR, and IARPA.

 They have also participated in several large multidisciplinary and transnational research programs, including the Human Social Cultural Behavioral Modeling Program, and the US/UK International Technology Alliance in Network Sciences led by IBM.